Get insider access

 1,487 : 1

 The contrast ratio of the Acer XV275K is acceptable.
-Its full-array local dimming feature helps it display deep blacks with most content, but it doesn't show this with the checkerboard test pattern.
-Interestingly, setting Adaptive Dimming to 'Fast' results in a lower contrast with the checkerboard pattern than setting it to 'Low', which has a contrast of 2,625:1, but 'Fast' still offers the best overall performance.
+It has a low native contrast ratio without local dimming on.
+However, its full-array local dimming feature helps it display deep blacks with most content, but it doesn't improve the contrast with the checkerboard test pattern.
+Interestingly, setting Adaptive Dimming to 'Fast' results in a lower contrast with the checkerboard pattern than setting it to 'Low,' which has a contrast of 2,625:1.

 The picture above has a warm color temperature, but this is due to an interaction between the camera and the display, similar to the Acer Predator X32 Fpbmiiiiphuzx.
 This isn't visible in person, though.